-PCI DSS is the Payment Card Industry’s Data Security Standard, a regulation created to increase controls over cardholder data and reduce fraud.
+PCI DSS is the Payment Card Industry’s Data Security Standard, which was created by the Payment Card Industry Security Standards Council to increase controls over sensitive cardholder data and reduce fraud.
 It applies to any organization that processes credit or debit cards.
 While PCI DSS compliance has been shown to protect businesses against data breach, the majority of organizations today do not achieve and maintain compliance.

 GoAnywhere MFT enhanced this credit union’s PCI DSS compliance through encryption, automation, and remote agents.
 Find out how in this article.
 Read More

 The deadline for PCI DSS 3.2 is fast approaching.
 Use this guide to determine which PCI requirements were added and if your organization is affected.
 Read More